EdyTheCow/docker-media-center/docs/config/riven.md

 ```
 myUser:$apr1$qJicUGAO$ci9xH5pr1M02VZAFo.4mo.
 ```
-Copy paste the output to `_base/data/traefik/.htpasswd`
+Copy paste the output to `_base/data/traefik/.htpasswd` file.
+You can add multiple users by adding more values per new line.

 ### Start Traefik
 Navigate to `_base/compose` and run